 "And what about the potential for violence on-scene?"
 I ask Gareth as he sips his coffee.

 Halfway through our chat, the radio cuts in.
 It's a shooting south of the river.
-We exit the cafe, slip on some Kevlar and Gareth pushes the siren.
-But a few minutes later, midway over London Bridge, the job is cancelled: the patient may be stable.
+We exit the cafe, slip on some Kevlar, and Gareth pushes the siren.
+But a few minutes later, midway over London Bridge, the job is canceled: The patient may be stable.

 This scenario is an extremely common one.
-Over the previous 12 hours, 3,000-plus calls came through the operating centre.
-London's Air Ambulance was dispatched to four, with ultimately cancelled as patients were likely stabilised, not as critically injured as initially thought, evacuated onwards to a hospital or died prior to their arrival.
+Over the previous 12 hours, 3,000-plus calls came through the operating center.
+London's Air Ambulance was dispatched to four, some ultimately canceled as patients were likely stabilized, not as critically injured as initially thought, evacuated onwards to a hospital, or died prior to their arrival.

 As we head back to the Royal London for the shift change, I recall Gareth's story at the beginning of the evening.
 Growing up on the Isle of Man and seeing crashed motorcycle riders during its famous TT race lying in the road in need of help is what set the scene and brought him here.
 And I'm curious of his take on perception versus reality with London's emergency services.

 "The public probably feel every vehicle with blue lights flying around is saving lives," he says.
 "In reality, there are only a small number of jobs where you can try and change someone's life.

 "What's sadder, though, is when you get home you may have done many different jobs—from shootings to road traffic collisions—and not one bit of it makes the news.
 You suddenly realize that much of what happens is normalized in society; that those things are considered fair game.
 We see the trauma like a disease—like meningitis or leukemia—we're here to prevent it.
 And when big events don't get acknowledged, you realize something like that's just not important to everyone."

 Support London's Air Ambulance with a donation here.